Is CSC Steel a Value Trap? (Part 1 of 2)

 CSC Steel - Margins being squeezed

-Chart 7: Malaysia Prices for Hot Roll and Cold Roll
+Chart 6: Malaysia Prices for Hot Roll and Cold Roll

 Source: Mycron Steel Bhd Annual Report 2019

-The chart below illustrates how the prices for hot and cold roll coils have fluctuated considerably over the last 12 years.
+The chart below illustrates how the prices for hot and cold roll coils have fluctuated considerably over the last 10 years.
 We will continue to see these price fluctuations in the future.

 Competitors profile

-Currently, there are 3 public listed local cold roll coil producers operating in Malaysia
+Currently, there are 3 public-listed local cold roll coil producers operating in Malaysia

-• CSC Steel
+• CSC Steel.

-• Mycron Steel Bhd
+• Mycron Steel Bhd.

-• Eonmetal Group Berhad
+• Eonmetal Group Berhad.

-Until April last year, YKGI Holdings Bhd was a large cold roll coil player.
+Until April 2019, YKGI Holdings Bhd was a large cold roll coil player.
 But it sold its plant to Japanese outfit NS Bluescope Malaysia Sdn Bhd.

 “The last decade has truly been a harsh and hostile environment for Malaysian Steel mills, with the rising domestic cost of electricity, natural gas, and minimum wage, whilst grappling with the turmoil caused by surging steel imports that manipulate Free Trade Agreements (“FTA”) and World Trade Organization (“WTO”) laws.”